Pylan64/Kojis/README.md

 # Get started with Kojis

->As of 7/15/2021 pip instal Kojis will only install version 1.1
+>>>As of 7/15/2021 pip install Kojis will only install version 1.1
+>>>
->The tutorial uses the latest version as of 7/15/2021, 1.3.
+>>>The tutorial uses the latest version as of 7/15/2021, 1.3.
 Please install 1.3 via GitHub

 >Hello World but with Kojis...